-Himantopus mexicanus mexicanus Status: Fairly common regular spring and fall migrant west and central, uncommon east.
+Himantopus mexicanus mexicanus Status: Increasing.
+Fairly common regular spring and fall migrant west and central, uncommon east.
 Locally uncommon regular breeder western Sandhills, rare Scotts Bluff Co and Rainwater Basin, rare casual elsewhere.
 Documentation: Specimen: HMM 28534, 12 May 1956 Adams Co.
-Taxonomy: AviList (2025) recognizes four species within Himantopus, including H. mexicanus of the New […]
+Taxonomy: AviList (2025) recognizes four species within Himantopus, including H. mexicanus of the […]

 SNOWY PLOVER